prtamil/myhugoblog/content/posts/permcomb.md

 draft: false
 ---
 ## Introduction:
+Counting Basics
+- And = Multiply.
+- Or = Addition.
 ### Permutation:
 - Can be mentioned as Various possible way to arrange the collection where order does matter.
 - It is positional based arrangement.